 Takeaway: Anal pay can be good fun for everyone – just remember to go slow, use lots of lube, and pick the right tool for the right job!

 Men and women alike, a little back door action can go a long way.
-While it’s commonly known that anal play is beneficial for men with easy access to the prostate gland (P-Spot, sexually speaking), woman can absolutely enjoy this erotic practice.
+While it’s commonly known that anal play is beneficial for men with easy access to the prostate gland (P-Spot, sexually speaking), women can absolutely enjoy this erotic practice.
 For both sexes, the anus is jam packed with nerve endings – much like the ones on our lips – and can find immense pleasure in a little teasing (or a lot).
 Whether you’re an anal virgin or you’ve experimented with a finger here and there, education is your best friend when it comes to exploring this unknown territory.

 Anal Play 101